talorlik/ldap-2fa-on-k8s/application/PRD.md

   size: 8Gi
 ```

+> [!NOTE]
+>
-> **Note**: The current implementation uses pattern 2 (chart creates PVC with
+> The current implementation uses pattern 2 (chart creates PVC with
-StorageClass).
+> StorageClass).
 The code creates a StorageClass resource and the Helm chart
-creates a new PVC using that StorageClass.
-The `existingClaim` option (pattern
+> creates a new PVC using that StorageClass.
+The `existingClaim` option (pattern 1)
-1) is not used in the current implementation.
+> is not used in the current implementation.

 You can use one of these two patterns: